Ryushe/mangamaker/readme.md

     - default: False (doesn't keep them)
 4. `--skip` (WIP)
     - skips to the very end and only uses kcc on files you want

+# Todo
+1. auto get downloaded zip files
+2. find and download ico files for the anime